 Delysèes

 It’s all about the macarons here.
 This French bakeshop has the cutest and most delicious macarons in Toronto.
-I know there is usually another bakery that is top of the list for macarons in Toronto but I would fight you on it, Delysees is where it’s at.
 With flavours that range from the usual like chocolate or vanilla, to the unusual like Earl Grey Blueberry and a blue Curacao inspired macaron, there is a macaron for everyone.
 For the summer they have a gelato macaron option which I haven’t tried yet but I am sure is top notch.

 Location: 131 Ossington St.